VictorBischoff/python-automation/readme.md

-# Vagrant Virtual Machine Control

-This script allows you to start and halt Vagrant virtual machines using the python-vagrant library.
+# Automation Scripts

+This repository contains a collection of automation scripts for various tasks.

+## Contents

+- vagrant: Scripts for managing Vagrant VMs

 ## Prerequisites

-- Install the requirements library:
+- Run the following command to install the prerequisites:

 `pip install -r requirements.txt`

-- Create a .env file inside of the vagrant directory with the following variables:
-  - UBUNTUPATH: path to your Ubuntu virtual machine
-  - FEDORAPATH: path to your Fedora virtual machine

 ## Usage

-Ensure that you are in the vagrant directory:

-`cd vagrant`

-To use the script, run the following command:

-`python main.py`

-Follow the prompts to choose which virtual machine you want to start or halt.
+- Each script has its own README file with usage instructions.